Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 MemberPress is a powerful plugin with tons of amazing features and lots of add-ons you can use to build a successful pay-per-view site.

 You can also use it to create and sell online courses.
-This is a great choice if you have specialist knowledge or skills that you can share with your audience.
+This is a great choice if you have specialist knowledge or skills to share with your audience.

-You can even integrate it into an existing eCommerce store using the WooCommerce addon (see: best WooCommerce hosting comparison).
+You can even integrate it into an existing online store using the WooCommerce addon.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.